La Grotte de Maxange

 After a few weeks of hesitation, he decides to infiltrate this mysterious hole.
 After only a few meters of difficult progression, a breathtaking gallery is offered to his eyes.
 It's August 15, 2000.

-On the other hand also because of their exceptional diversity in concretions: Stalactites, stalagmites, numerous aragonite panels covering entire walls, and extremely fine fissures.
+On the other hand also by their exceptional diversity in concretions: Stalactites, stalagmites, numerous panels of aragonite covering entire walls, fistulas of an extreme finesse are there.

-But what leaps to the eyes is this unique profusion of rare, so-called "eccentric" crystallizations, which literally defy the laws of gravity.
-Usually observed in small quantities, they are seen here by the thousands on nearly 90 meters.
+But what stands out is the unique profusion of rare, so-called "eccentric" crystals, which literally defy the laws of gravity.
+Usually observed in small quantities, they can be seen in the Maxange cave in thousands over a distance of almost 90 metres.

 After a long reflection, Angel decides to do everything to make this place unique accessible to all.
 But turning a career into a home site to the public is not an easy task.